How to Build an Automated Invoice Processing System Using LeapOCR

 Simple approach: wait_until_done

-The examples above already use:
+The examples above use this method:

 Manual polling for more control